melezhik/sparrow/README.md

 `sparrow` is a console client to search, install, setup and finally run various sparrow plugins.
 Thinks about it as of cpan client for CPAN modules or gem client for ruby gems.

-## 2 type of sparrow plugins
+## Two types of sparrow plugins

-There are 2 typo of outthentic suites or sparrow plugins:
+There are tow types of outthentic suites or sparrow plugins:

 * Swat test suites